Boundary stabilization of focusing NLKG near unstable equilibria: radial case: Stabilization around unstable equilibria

-we are able to find $b(t)\in\mathbb{R}$ compactly supported in $(2, 4)$ that verifies \begin{itemize} \item[(i)] $\int_0^{+\infty}e^{s\beta} (|b(s)|+|b'(s)|) ds\leq C_0\lVert (h, u_0, v_0)\lVert_{B}$; \item[(ii)] $\int_0^{+\infty} e^{-i\omega_j t} b(t)dt= r_{\omega_j}(h, u_0, v_0)$. \end{itemize} \end{lemma} \begin{proof} This is indeed a moment problem which usually appears in control theory, except that here we only have finitely many moments while the moment problem concerning exact controllability of partial differential equations are always composed by infinitely many of moments (see \cite{2009-Tucsnak-Weiss-book, Beauchard-2005, Avdonin-Ivanov} for the moment theory).
-However, normally the moment problem on bi-orthogonal sequences only provide complex valued functions, here we need to select a real valued control term as we are working on dispersive equations.
-Generally speaking this is not possible, as for conjugate pairs $(\omega_j, -\bar{\omega}_j)$ the integrals $\int e^{-i\omega t}b(t)dt$ should be conjugate for real controls $b(t)$, while, on the other had, the moments $r_{\omega_j}$ are not necessarily selected to verify the same conjugate property.
-For us however, it is exactly the conjugacy fact $r_{-\bar\omega_j} = \bar r_{\omega_j}$ that allows us to solve this problem, and that is the reason why we always ensured this conjugation property before. \\ Observing the conjugacy on $(\omega_j, -\bar \omega_j)$, it suffices to verify the condition on those $\omega$ such that their real part are non negative.
+Now we prove the following lemma which eventually will lead to the feedback $b(t)$ that we are seeking for.
+Recalling \eqref{norm-B} on the norm for the triple $(h, u_0, v_0)$, we have \begin{lemma} There exists some $C_0>0$ such that for any $ (h, u_0, v_0)\in \mathcal{B}$, we can find some control $b(t)\in\mathbb{R}$ compactly supported in $(2, 4)$ that verifies \begin{itemize} \item[(i)] $\int_0^{+\infty}e^{s\beta} (|b(s)|+|b'(s)|) ds\leq C_0\lVert (h, u_0, v_0)\lVert_{B}$; \item[(ii)] $\int_0^{+\infty} e^{-i\omega_j t} b(t)dt= r_{\omega_j}(h, u_0, v_0), \forall j\in \{1, 2,..., N\}$. \end{itemize} \end{lemma} \begin{proof} This is indeed a moment problem that usually appears in control theory, except that here we only have finitely many moments while the moment problem concerning exact controllability of partial differential equations is always composed of infinitely many moments (see \cite{2009-Tucsnak-Weiss-book, Beauchard-2005, Avdonin-Ivanov} for the moment theory).
+However, normally the moment problem on bi-orthogonal sequences only provides complex-valued functions, here we need to select a real-valued control term as we are working on dispersive equations.
+Generally speaking, this is not possible, as for conjugate pairs $(\omega_j, -\bar{\omega}_j)$ the integrals $\int e^{-i\omega t}b(t)dt$ should be conjugate for real controls $b(t)$, while, on the other hand, the moments $r_{\omega_j}$ are not necessarily selected to verify the same conjugate property.
+For us, however, it is exactly the conjugacy fact $r_{-\bar\omega_j} = \bar r_{\omega_j}$ that allows us to solve this problem, and that is the reason why we always ensured this conjugation property before. \\ Observing the conjugacy on $(\omega_j, -\bar \omega_j)$, it suffices to verify the condition on those $\omega$ such that their real part is non negative.
 Indeed, after simple calculation we are allowed to divide $\{\omega_j\}$ and $\{r_{\omega_j}\}$ into two sets: